Safety

 What Internet Matters do to protect children online

-Internet Matters supports parents, teachers and professionals with comprehensive resources and guidance to help them navigate the ever-changing world of child internet safety.
-Working with industry leaders, along with experts, government and schools, their website has everything parents need to make children’s online life fulfilling, fun and, above all, safe.
+That’s where Internet Matters comes in.
+We support parents, teachers and professionals with comprehensive resources and guidance to help them navigate the ever-changing world of child internet safety.
+Working with industry leaders, along with experts, government and schools, our website has everything parents need to make children’s online lives fulfilling, fun and, above all, safe.

 Top tips for spotting a fake